Mina logs are located in the configuration directory located at

 The Mina daemon logs at the following levels, in this order of precedence:

-Info will only display messages from that log level and above and significantly reduce the logs' verbosity.
+Info display only messages from that log level and higher and significantly reduce the logs' verbosity.

 The format of the logs is defined by the following structure:

 "location": "File \"src/lib/transition_router/transition_router.ml\", line 231, characters 12-24"

 "message": "Failed to find any peers during initialization (crashing because this is not a seed node)",

 The Mina daemon provides a CLI helper to compress and package up the available log files from a node.

 mina client export-logs where you can pass an optional flag

 -tarfile to specify the tar archive's filename, which defaults to the current date-time.
 This command compresses the available logs and exports them to the